ksu-is/FakeInfoDetector/Roadmap.md

 - [X] Establish Links.
 - [X] Creating a error/success message when inserting a link or text.
 - [X] Create a Basic GUI
+- [ ] Re-vision the GUI, It's boring.
 ---

 ## 🚢 Stage 3: